A Joint Analysis of Sensitivity to Anticipation and Parallel Trends Violations: Practical Implications for Sensitivity Analysis

+Consider the conclusion $\text{ATT}_{1} > 0$ and let $\text{LB}(\boldsymbol{a}, M)$ denote the lower bound on the identified set for the $\text{ATT}_{1}$ under sensitivity parameters $(\boldsymbol{a}, M)$.
+The conclusion is robust whenever $\text{LB}(\boldsymbol{a}, M) > 0$.
+Define the breakdown value of $M$ as\footnote{Here, I allow $M \geq 0$ in defining the breakdown frontier and robust region.
+However, the admissible range of $M$ may depend on the chosen parameterization and accompanying assumptions.
+For example, under the parameterization in Assumption \ref{assump:krelaxmultpre} that calibrates anticipation relative to the treatment effect, Assumption \ref{assump:nonzerodenomk} may restrict the admissible range of $M$.
+See Appendices \ref{appendix:assumpnonzero} and \ref{appendix:fsf} for more details.}

+Thus, $M^{bp}(\boldsymbol{a})$ is the smallest value of $M$ at which the conclusion breaks down.
+Equation \eqref{eq:mbp} therefore defines the breakdown frontier

 The breakdown frontier partitions the space of sensitivity parameters into the region where the conclusion of interest holds and the region where it fails.
-The robust region (where the conclusion $\text{ATT}_{1} < 0$ holds) is defined as:
+The robust region is defined as